lowspace/zhipu-2024/prompt/table_finder-stage_1-v2.0.0.md

 3. **Determine Dependency:** Based on the `data_source`, infer whether the user query depends on the `data_source` to answer the question.
 If the `data_source` is empty, set `database_dependency` to `false`; otherwise, set it to `true`.

 4. **Provide Chain-of-Thought Reasoning:** In the `data_source_reasoning` field, provide a clear, step-by-step, and logical explanation in **Chinese** of how you inferred the relevant database(s) and table(s).
-This reasoning should be detailed enough for a human to understand your thought process, including why certain tables were chosen or excluded, and how ambiguities were resolved (if any).
+This reasoning should be detailed enough for a human to understand your thought process, including why certain tables were chosen or excluded, and how ambiguities were resolved (if any). **Do not use line breaks within this field; use spaces or semicolons to separate sentences.**

 **Output Format:**